 Anna Koster's Art Adventures

 During my next trip to New Mexico, I will revisit the series I began decades ago in the ancient cliff dwellings at Bandalier National Monument.
 Georgia O'Keeffe denied critics' assertions that her work referenced sexual images.
-In contrast, I was very aware of the womb-like enfoldment of mother earth while I was creating these colored-pencil drawings while within the spaces dug into cliffs by the canyon's early people.
+In contrast, I was very aware of the womb-like enfoldment of mother earth while I was creating these color-pencil drawings while within the spaces dug into cliffs by the canyon's early inhabitants.

 Testimonials to my teaching: Transformative, Extraordinary, Inspiring, Comprehensive